ackertyson/dock-ops/README.md

 ## Usage

-Commands should be run from within your project directory (just as you would run normal Docker commands).
-Defaults to "development" mode if none is explicitly specified (see MODES below).
+Commands should be run from *within your project directory* (just as you would run normal Docker commands).
+Commands default to "development" mode if none is explicitly specified (see MODES below).
+The general format is:

+`dock [FLAGS] COMMAND [ARGS]`

+FLAGS influence the behavior of `dock-ops` and ARGS are passed to the corresponding Docker COMMAND.
+For example:

+- `dock up -d my-service` (run UP command in "development" mode), or
+- `dock -p up -d my-service` (do the same in "production" mode)

-Start by generating the config file for your project:
+A *good first step* is generating the configuration for your project:

 `dock setup`

-Use the prompt shown to configure the docker-compose files to use with this project.

-`dock COMMAND [OPTIONS]`

-E.g., `dock up -d my-service`
+...which allows you to define which docker-compose files to use (see the `setup` command below).
+Add a MODE flag to configure modes other than the default "development" mode.

 ## Shell completion